JanotLeLapin/ent-wrapper/README.md

 // Getting the latest message
 const message = messages[0];

-// Responding to the message
+// Replying to the message
+message.reply({
-message.reply(`The message you just sent, "${message.subject}", was very insightful.`, undefined, true, 'JanotLeLapin');
+    body: `The message you just sent, "${message.subject}", was very insightful.`,
+    parseBody: true,
+    signature: 'JanotLeLapin',
+});

-// Or sending a message to multiple people
+// Or sending a message to multiple people session.sendMessage({
+    subject: 'Hello everyone',
+    body: 'How are you guys doing?',
+    parseBody: true,

-session.sendMessage('Hello everyone', 'How are you guys doing?', ['user 1 id', 'user 2 id'], true, 'JanotLeLapin');
+    to: ['user 1 id', 'user 2 id'],
+    signature: 'JanotLeLapin',
+});
 ```

 ### Deleting messages